Push30 Announces $3.5 Million Series A Funding Round

 Funding to Accelerate Expansion and Strengthen Market Presence in MENA and Central Asia Regions

-BAKU, AZERBAIJAN, July 15, 2024 /EINPresswire.com/ -- Push30, an innovative corporate health benefits provider, is excited to announce the launch of a $3.5 million Series A funding round to accelerate its market expansion in the Middle East, North Africa, and Central Asia.
+BAKU, AZERBAIJAN, July 19, 2024 /EINPresswire.com/ -- An innovative corporate health benefits provider, is excited to announce the launch of a $3.5 million Series A funding round to accelerate its market expansion in the Middle East and Central Asia.
 Following a successful $600,000 bridge funding round, Push30 is now set to enhance its presence and services across these vibrant regions.

 Founded in Azerbaijan, Push30 has made significant strides by providing unrestricted access to numerous gyms and activities through a single subscription, revolutionizing how companies and employees engage with health and wellness.
 With a current annual recurring revenue of $6 million and over 30,000 lifetime users, Push30 has established itself as the highest-valued startup in Azerbaijan and has been expanding its footprint internationally.